Martti Ahtisaari, former Finnish president, global peace broker and Nobel Peace Prize winner, dies

 CMI said Ahtisaari will be laid to rest following a state funeral.
 The date will be announced later.

-Former Associated Press writer Matti Huuhtanen, Jan M. Olsen in Copenhagen, Denmark, Llazar Semini in Tirana, Albania and Geir Moulson in Berlin contributed to this story.
+Former Associated Press writer Matti Huuhtanen, Jan M. Olsen in Copenhagen, Denmark, Llazar Semini in Tirana, Albania, Geir Moulson in Berlin and Edith M. Lederer at the United Nations contributed to this story.